Kuszki/Octave-Uncertainty-RIA-Example/README.md

 Example of application Reductive Interval Arithmetic method for estimating resultant expanded uncertainty usign GNU Octave.

+Peer reviewed manuscript entitled "A Method for Estimating the Resultant Expanded Uncertainty Value Based on Interval Arithmetic" is available [DOI: 10.3390/app14167334](https://doi.org/10.3390/app14167334).

+The manuscript describes a method presented in example in details.
+The article explains the basic concepts and assumptions of the method discussed.
+It also presents the effectiveness of this method and compares it with the classical approach proposed by the [JCGM guide](https://www.bipm.org/documents/20126/2071204/JCGM_100_2008_E.pdf).

 ## How to use this example

 This example contains the 3 most important files `run_example`, `run_compare` and `run_multiple`.
 The remaining files are copies of the files contained in the [Octave-FWT-Utils](https://github.com/Kuszki/Octave-FWT-Utils) project.